darxreborn/4KD/README.md

-Shortcut to send the content on screen to download in your localy hosted youtube-dl to download.
+Shortcut to send the content on screen to download in your localy hosted youtube-dl.